zanton123/HaSAPPy/RunninHaSAPPy.md

 Users/User
 ```

-A HaSAPPy command script is separated into 9 sections corresponding to differen steps of data processing, analysis, and output customization.
+A HaSAPPy command script is separated into 9 sections corresponding to the steps of data processing, analysis, and output customization.

 ## Section 0: Which analysis would you like to perform?
 Select which step of the analysis to perform.
 Mark ‘Y’ to execute the corresponding step of the pipeline, 'N' else.